ShaneBonkowski/Shanes-Games-Webpage-Repo/games/README.md

 All references to images in the code should be to .webp images in the webp folder.
 More detail on why this is neccesary can be found in the `Image-Guidelines-Documentation/README.md` file.
-A good workflow, also touched on in the same README referenced, is to start by creating a png image of any size and then use the provided Python functions provided to downsize the image and convert to .webp in order to optimize the website assets.
+A good workflow, also touched on in the same README referenced, is to start by creating a png image of any size and then use the Python functions provided to downsize the image and convert to .webp in order to optimize the website assets.

 The only images that are required to be a specific size are the logo image and the game box cover image.